A telescope pointing towards the sky inside a planetarium, framed by a dome structure against a colorful sunset.

 South Shore Astronomical Society - Observing Nights

-Amanda Banta: Amateur stargazers have run the South Shore Astronomical Society since 1958.
+Amanda Banta said: Amateur stargazers have run the South Shore Astronomical Society since 1958.
 The Society opens observation nights at Norwell's Centennial Field to the public and encourages anyone interested in seeing the stars to join them.

 Collins Observatory at Salem State University